-Rating Criteria for Project Need Percent of Total Value: 25%
+Rating Criteria for Project Need

+Percent of Total Value: 25%

 Address the rating factor for Project Need in narrative form as defined below.
-The response will be evaluated with a single rating based on a scale of 0-5.
+The response will be evaluated with a single rating based on a scale of 1-5.

-program each el address Project Need: The applicant articulated a need that is pertinent to the intent of the grant program.
+prograi each e addres Project Need: The applicant articulated a need that is pertinent to the intent of the grant program.
 The elements that are to comprise the Project Need are listed below.
 Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed (when applicable), it is the quality of the response to each that is to be evaluated.
 1.1 Describe the need(s) related to the impact of the passage of Proposition 64.
-1.2a Demonstrate how the need(s) is related to Project Purpose Area (PPA) 1 - Youth Development/Youth Prevention and Intervention.
+1.2a a Demonstrate how the need(s) is related to Project Purpose Area (PPA) 1 - Youth Development/Youth Prevention and Intervention.
 1.2b Demonstrate how the need(s) is related to other PPA(s) selected (if applicable).
-1.3 Provide local service gaps that contribute to the need for the proposed Proposition 64 project are identified.
-Describe why the need(s) described above is not met with existing resources.
-1.4 Provide relevant local qualitative and/or quantitative data with citations in support of the Prop 64 PH&S project need(s).
+1.3 Describe why the need(s) described above is not met with existing resources.
+1.4 Provide relevant qualitative and/or quantitative data with citations in support of the need(s).
 1.5 Describe the process that was used to determine the need(s), including soliciting input from key stakeholders (e.g., community, public, private).